afindlay/mozillians/docs/ldap-developer-notes.rst

 The requirements are:

 #. *objectclass*, *uniqueIdentifier*, *cn* and *displayName* are mandatory attributes.
+#. *displayName* is the current name of the group.
+This must be unique across all groups,
+   and the LDAP server enforces this.
 #.
 The *uniqueIdentifier* value must be unique across the entire system.
 #.
 The value used for *displayName* must also appear as a value of *cn* -
    we use *cn* for searches and *displayName* when displaying the group.